OsePedro/HaskellIntro/README.md

                 LoggedIn (UserPassword {upUser = User (Name "Ose"), upPassword = Password "Ose's unguessable password"})

         1. Use the `display` function to print a more readable representation of the value.
-        This is especially useful for `MsgSys`, as their Haskell expressions are very long.
+        This is especially useful for `MsgSys`, as their Haskell expressions are long and poorly formatted.
         Try executing `display msgSys1` and compare it to what you get when you type `msgSys1` to see what I mean.
+        You can use `display` to view instances of the following types:
+            - `MsgSys`
+            - `LoggedInUser`
 1. Type `msgSys1` in `ghci` to view a `MsgSys` that contains a few messages and `User`s.
 1. There are
 Type `ose`, `pedro`, etc. to see the `Name`s of these `LoggedInUser`s.